Benaulim: Etymology

 The village was known as Banahalli or Banawali (the village of the arrow) before the advent of the Portuguese.
 Ban is the Sanskrit word for 'arrow' and Halli the Kannada word for 'village'.
-According to the Sahyadrikhanda of the Skanda Purana, Lord Parashurama shot his arrow into the sea and commanded the sea god Varuna recede up to the point where his arrow landed.
+According to the Sahyadrikhanda of the Skanda Purana, Parashurama shot his arrow into the sea and commanded the sea god Varuna recede up to the point where his arrow landed.
 The arrow is said to have landed at Banahalli.
 The area was then settled by Goud Saraswat Brahmins from northern India.

 History

-Ancient Banahalli was the site of the Katyayani Baneshvar temple dedicated to the Hindu deities Shiva and Parvati.
-The temple ruins can be still found in the village.
-The deities were shifted to Aversa in North Canara (modern Uttara Kannada district) in the sixteenth century.

 The tall type coconut cultivar, 'Banawali Green Round', the landrace of Benaulim, was selected and released as 'Pratap' in 1987 for cultivation in coastal Maharashtra by the Konkan Krishi Vidyapeeth, Dapoli owing to its superior morphological and fruiting characteristics and high yielding nature.